ministryofjustice/security-guidance/docs/bluetooth.md

 Some Bluetooth devices allow you to choose whether they are 'discoverable'.
 For example, on Android 'phones, you can go to the `Settings -> Connected devices -> Connection preferences -> Bluetooth visibility` or similar.
 The best advice is to change the Bluetooth settings to not discoverable if you can.
 Only make the device discoverable when you need to connect to a trusted device.

-At regular intervals, check to see what Bluetooth devices are 'known' to your devices.
+At regular intervals, check to find out what Bluetooth devices are 'known' to your devices.
 Remove any you don't recognise.

 When in public places, make sure you only connect to known devices.
 Always ensure you are in a secure and safe location such as home, office, or a known isolated place before switching on your Bluetooth.

-If someone can see what Bluetooth devices you have, or are using, they might try and use one of their device to intercept or monitor the connection.
+If someone can find what Bluetooth devices you have, or are using, they might try and use one of their device to intercept or monitor the connection.
 Try to keep Bluetooth devices out of sight so that no-one knows which ones you might actually be using.
 Even the bright blue light Bluetooth devices illuminate when they are connected might draw unwanted attention.

 Generally speaking, Bluetooth devices do not present extra problems when working with `OFFICIAL` material.
 However, the whole point of Bluetooth is to enable and simplify communications, so you need to be extra careful when using Bluetooth devices while working on `OFFICIAL-SENSITIVE` or higher material.